 Caching is widespread in Drupal and creates many interdependencies.
 Improperly or incomplete cache flushing operations can cause the site to fatally error.
 In order to guarantee that old data is properly flushed and the site stays up and running,

 drush cache-rebuild both rebuilds or re-bootstraps the Drupal site in addition to clearing the cache.
-Additionally, the Drush command cache is cleared, since that was one of the caches included in Drupal 7's
+Additionally, the Drush command cache is cleared with

 cache-rebuild command does the following: